tell/pbkz/pbkzlib/README_en_v1.1.txt

 si = LLLStatusInterval (seconds between status reports) nt = number of threads to be used in BKZ and ENUM

-There are also some other options as g-genbasish, g-lllh, h-bkzh, g-enumh, g-genstrategyh, g-pfunch,
+There are also some other options as â€œ-genbasisâ€, â€œ-lllâ€, â€-bkzâ€, â€œ-enumâ€, â€œ-genstrategyâ€, â€œ-pfuncâ€,
-h-randomizebasish, g-withenumh, g-type (svp/ideal/unimodular)h and so on.
+â€-randomizebasisâ€, â€œ-withenumâ€, â€œ-type (svp/ideal/unimodular)â€ and so on.
 We will give some usages of these options in the examples below.
-Also please reference gmain.cpph for more details.
+Also please reference â€œmain.cppâ€ for more details.

 Note that the bases generating program works in a single thread.